accordproject/markdown-transform/packages/markdown-cli/README.md

 ### Re-generate text

-The `redraft` command lets you parse markdown and re-generate it after parsing.
+The `normalize` command lets you parse markdown and re-generate it after parsing.

 ```
-markus redraft
+markus normalize

 parse a sample markdown and re-create it